mZoltan05/Shooting-Game/README.md

 # Shooting Game #

-We designed and developed this Shooting Game with a friend as a school project.
+It is a 2D Shooting Game we designed and developed this with a friend.
 We implemented MVC pattern in C#.